-The combination of FSU's Catalog, website, admissions and recruiting materials, extensive academic advising program, and student information system provides students with all of this important information.
+The combination of FSU's catalog, website, admissions and recruiting materials, academic advising processes and student information system provides students with all of this important information.

 9. Provide assurance and any appropriate evidence that advertising, recruiting, and admissions materials will clearly and accurately represent the proposed program and the services available.